 21st century Edenbridge remains a vibrant market town, servicing the surrounding villages, and continues to develop and attract a wide range of outside businesses, securing its long term future.

 Your Town Council

 Edenbridge has had a local Council for well over 100 years.
 The Parish Council was formed in 1895 and, recognising the growing size and importance of the community, was renamed as a Town Council in 1982.

 It was the first local Council in Kent to gain quality status.
 Although a Town Council the town does not have a mayor and the chairmanship of both Council and its committees tend to be for a two year term, subject to annual re-election.

 Edenbridge Town Council consists of 15 members elected from the two wards of the parish.
 Council meetings are usually held on the second Monday of each month at Rickards Hall, behind the Museum in the High Street.
 Various other committee meetings generally take place on Mondays – lists of meeting dates and agendas are posted on the Council’s notice boards and website www.edenbridgetowncouncil.gov.uk and anyone is welcome to attend.

-The Town Council office is at Doggetts Barn, 72A High Street, Edenbridge TN8 5AR (01732 865368) and has a wealth of information about Council activities on its website www.edenbridgetowncouncil.gov.uk
+The Town Council office is at Doggetts Barn, 72A High Street, Edenbridge TN8 5AR (01732 865368).
+To keep up to date with Council news you can visit our Facebook page.

 The Town Council is responsible for management of the cemetery, parks, open spaces and many of the local sporting facilities in the parish.
 It provides allotments and car parks, is the local contact point for reporting street light faults, and for the purchase of black, clear and garden refuse sacks.
 It also lets Rickards Hall for parties and local events and deals with bookings for Edenbridge WI Hall, on behalf of the Hall Management Committee.